Minecraft Gamerules Guide - All Game Rules Explained

 | Introduced in | 1.19.3 |

-Some sounds normally resonate for all players on the server, regardless of their position: the Ender Dragon's fall or the Nether portal activation, for example.
-By deactivating this rule, only players nearby will perceive these sound events.
+Some sounds resonate normally for all players on the server, regardless of their position: the fall of the Ender Dragon or the activation of a Nether portal, for example.
+By disabling this rule, only nearby players will perceive these sound events.

 /gamerule globalSoundEvents false